How To Remove Pesticides From Leafy Vegetables

 1. Clean Running Water

-Cool running water is considered the most effective way to remove dirt, debris, germs, and pesticide residue from fruits and vegetables, including leafy greens.
+Cool running water is considered the most effective method for removing dirt, debris, and pesticide residue from fruits and vegetables, including leafy greens.
+If you plan to cook them, you are ready to go.
+See #2-4 if you plan to eat them raw.

 A recent 2022 study titled: “Effectiveness of Different Washing Strategies on Pesticide Residue Removal: The First Comparative Study on Leafy Vegetables” showed rinsing under cool water was the most effective method of the nine methods studied.

-We recommend using filtered water if possible, but regardless, always rinse your fruits and veggies.
+We recommend using filtered water whenever possible and always rinsing your fruits and vegetables.

 Here’s how to wash leafy greens under cool, clean water.